fenxu/azure-powershell-docs-prod/azure/RMSProtection/vlatest/New-RMSProtectionLicense.md

 ### -OwnerEmail
 Specifies the Rights Management owner of the rights policy by email address, which can be a single account or a group account (distribution list or emailed-enabled security group).
 You can use this parameter to set an owner other than yourself.

-The Rights Management owner has Full Control Rights Management permissions and is independent from the Windows file system owner.
+The Rights Management owner has all rights (Full Control) for the file.
+The  Rights Management owner is independent from the Windows file system owner.

 If you do not specify a value, the cmdlet will use your email address to identify you as the Rights Management owner of this ad-hoc rights policy.